 Too many times we have seen organizations rewrite their introductory message for no good reason.
 They write an intro for the website, another for the newsletter, and yet another for a flyer, Why?
-The best way to stay on message is to use the same message.
+The best way to stay on message is to write it once use the same message in all your materials.

 There are currently some great online project management tools.
 Guiding Outreach’s preferred application is Trello, but use whatever tool that works best for you.
 The goal of any project management application is to get your team organized and create a project pipeline to get you from start to finish.

-So please take this as a starting point to your knowledge of design and not its end point.
-Check out back often for more resources, tips,and tricks.
+So please take this as a starting point to your knowledge of design and not its endpoint.
+Check out GuidingOutreach.com often for more resources, tips, and tricks.